-Plays running the gamut from science fiction to a superhero saga to people revealing long-held secrets are among the nine scripts that will be performed at the 2nd Act Players’ 60 is the New 40 Short-Play Festival.
+Plays running the gamut from science fiction to a superhero saga to people revealing long-held secrets are among the eight scripts that will be performed at the 2nd Act Players’ 60 is the New 40 Short-Play Festival.

 Three of the winning playwrights — Mark Contorno, Elizabeth DeSchryver and Craig Gustafson, live in the Chicago area.